tommck/azure-functions-openapi-blogs/Article 2.md

 });
 ```

-Now, the final result will be a page with the new title and the order schema will have much more detail
+Now, when you rerun the app, the final result will be a page with the new title and the order schema will have much more detail.

 ![Order Schema with comments](images/CreateOrder-Schema-WithComments.png)

-## Conclusion

-The users of your service will thank you for documenting your APIs like this.
-They will be able to understand the API without having to ask you questions as well.
-They can even generate code with various tools as well.
+The users of your service will thank you for documenting your APIs this thoroughly.
+Additionally, they won't have to ask you questions about the details about how to use the APIs.
+They can even generate client code with various tools as well.

-**TODO: INSERT "STAY TUNED" MESSAGE HERE**
+## Next Steps

+Now that you have really descriptive documentation for your APIs being automatically generated, you may have some clients asking why they are seeing documentation for APIs they're not using.
+You
+may not even want different clients knowing about APIs they aren't supposed to use.

+In part three of the series, I will show you how to separate the APIs out into separate groupings and keep your clients all in their own lane.